isso-comments/isso/docs/docs/configuration/server.rst

 Mail
 ----

-Confiurgure the format the mail notification uses in SMTP section.
+confiurgure the format the mail notification uses in SMTP section.

 .. code-block:: ini